-For one’s traveling by train, you need to reach the New Jalpaiguri station.
+For one’s travelling by train, you need to reach the New Jalpaiguri station.
 It is the nearest railway station to the Makaibari tea estate and is well connected to all the major Indian cities.

 From the railway station book a cab to reach Darjeeling.
 Once you reach Darjeeling, you can then take a jeep to reach the tea estate which is merely an hour away.

-If you are traveling by air, you need to reach the nearest airport that is the Bagdogra Airport in West Bengal.
+If you are travelling by air, you need to reach the nearest airport that is the Bagdogra Airport in West Bengal.
 From the airport, you can then book a taxi to the hill station.
 The airport is well connected to cities like Kolkata, Delhi, and Guwahati.

-Traveling by road can be tiresome and hectic but those who are opting for it can easily do it.
+Travelling by road can be tiresome and hectic but those who are opting for it can easily do it.
 Darjeeling is well connected to other major cities by roads like Siliguri, Kalimpong, and Gangtok.